dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 #### 1. Make a call to the SNS wasm modules canister on the NNS subnet.
 To make this call, use the command as described 'here' ().
-//TODO: add link
+[comment]: <> (TODO: add link)
 Upon receiving this call, the SNS wasm modules cansiter will deploy an SNS with your chosen initial parameters.

 #### 2. Add the SNS root canister as a controller to your dapp canister(s).
 To do so, use the command as described 'here' ().
-//TODO: add link, this should already exist somewhere
+//TODO: add link, this should already exist somewhere, ask dfx / SDK team

 #### 3. _(Recommended)_ Test upgrading the dapp canister(s) by SNS proposal.
 To test this, make an SNS proposal to upgrade one of the dapp canisters to